 If we go back to the main Speak pane and look at Team Rooms, you can also see that users who are online will display the word "Active" in green beneath their name as well as a green icon to their right:

 As in the Public Rooms, notifications will appear next to Team Room Names if there are unread messages:

 In addition to allowing you to communicate internally with other staff members, Redtail Speak allows you to communicate with your clients in a compliant way via one of the most commonly used forms of communication today: texting.
 Note: you should verify with your compliance department that you are approved to use Speak, but know that we designed this product to meet the compliance requirements for texting.
 All messages are archived in a compliant manner and are searchable and auditable when the need arises.
 Institution-level search is also available.

 Let's take a look now at the Client Rooms area:

-As you can see in the example above, this Redtail user hasn't established any Client Rooms.
-So, how do you go about doing that?
+As you can see in the example above, this Redtail user has a number of existing Client Rooms.
+But, how do you go about adding a new one?

 If you click the plus icon next to the "Clients" header, you'll see the below:

 Type part of the name of the client you are looking for and hit Enter on your keyboard.
 Any contacts in your Redtail database that match what you have typed will then display, as in the example below: